malowitzki/select-props/README.md

 ```
 import selectProps from 'select-props';
 ```
 Use `selectProps` to compose payloader functions.
 "But what's a payloader?!"
 I hear you cry.
-For the uninitiated (or those just those who don't use the same word), a payloader takes a handful of properties from one object and puts them into a new object, sometimes doing some parsing along the way.
+For the uninitiated (or just those who don't use the same word), a payloader takes a handful of properties from one object and puts them into a new object, sometimes doing some parsing along the way.
 They can be useful for parsing data structures in API responses, for example.

 `selectProps` lets you compose payloaders with a very DRY pattern.
 It's fairly extensible, allows you to integrate custom parsing, and supports basic case conversion of property names.
 ### basic selection